AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 1. In the Find box, type the user name or email address of the user or group that you are searching for.
 If you do not have this information, leave the box empty.
 You can also type a partial name or email address, such as when you know only the first two letters of a user name.
 1. In the Using list, select your search parameters Name or Email.
 1. In the Type list, select Group or User to narrow your search.
 1. In the In list, select the domain to search.
-If you do not know the user or group’s domain, select All Domains.
+If you do not know the user or group's domain, select All Domains.
 1. In the Display list, specify the number of search results to display per page and then click Find.
 1. To add My Policies users and groups, select the check box for each user and group to add.
 1. Click Add, and then click OK.